-What It Means To Get Your Period Around the Full Moon, AKA a Red Moon Cycle
+What It Means if Your Period Falls Around the Full Moon, AKA a Red Moon Cycle

 Photo: Getty Images/Onkamon Buasorn

-It's common for people who menstruate have some kind of method for remembering when their period is due: Maybe you slap it on your Google calendar or receive a quick "red heart" emoji from your friend who is on the same cycle.
+It's common for people who menstruate to have some kind of method for remembering when their period is due: Maybe you make a note of it on your Google calendar or receive a quick "red heart" emoji from your friend who is on the same cycle.
 For some, however, there's a different dead giveaway that it's that time of the month: the cycle of the moon.
-According to astrology, having a menstrual cycle that syncs up with the lunar cycle is called a "red moon cycle"—and some experts say it's a lucky alignment.
+It’s pretty common to have a period on the full moon (give or take a few days), and the “red moon cycle” as they’re called has ancient origins—and astrologically, some experts say it's a lucky alignment.

 First, let's break down the likelihood of your period aligning with the full moon.
 The average menstrual cycle lasts anywhere between 21 and 32 days as you move through the follicular, ovulation, luteal, and menstruation phases (these phases are also why your period blood color changes throughout your cycle.)
 When your progesterone levels drop in the luteal phase, you pave the way for your period, which lasts an average of two to seven days.